General Degree Requirements can be found under the Graduate Studies section of the SFU Calendar.

 In addition to the General Degree Requirements listed in the calendar, certain Departmental Regulations apply.
 What follows is to be read in conjunction with the SFU Calendar and are in addition to the General Degree Requirements set out therein.

-Information for Students Considering Transferring from the MSc to the PhD Program
+Transferring from a Master's program to the PhD Program

-- at least two semesters (and no more than six semesters) in the MSc program at SFU
+- at least two semesters (and no more than six semesters) in one of the Master's programs at SFU

-- completion of at least 3/4 of the required coursework (i.e. 9 units), with a CGPA of 3.5 or better
+- completion of at least 3/4 of the required coursework, with a CGPA of 3.5 or better

-- letters of support from all members of their supervisory committee
+- approval of the transfer by all members of their supervisory committee

 - evidence of scholarly accomplishments, such as submission of manuscripts for publication or presentations at national or international meetings